0x4248/notebook/content/01 Areas/Misc/Obsidian/What is this vault?.md

 <p class="text-center" style="margin:0;color:gray;">About this vault</p>

 ***
+>[!warning]+ Outdated page
+> This page "What is this vault?" needs updating and may not be accurate or have missing information.
+>
+> *Date added: 2025-08-13*

 This is my **public** obsidian vault.
 Here I will put my public notes and research.
 This vault will also include my public study notes which can be mainly found under the computer science part.
 ## How is this vault structured?
 I have structured this vault in a way that allows for organisation of notes.